Add to your Claude Code skills

 Never self-approve actions on these surfaces.
 The safety layer elevates them to Confirm automatically - do not bypass.
 If you see a Confirm dialog, show it to the user and wait for their answer.

-v0.9 collapses everything onto MCP — one protocol, two transports.
-There is no REST surface anymore.
-The daemon's behavior depends on whether an LLM is configured, not on a flag.
+clawdcursor exposes one protocol (MCP) over two transports.
+The daemon's behavior depends on whether an LLM is configured via clawdcursor doctor, not on a flag.

 | Mode | Command | Transport | Brain | Tools available |

 In mcp (stdio) and tools-only agent (HTTP): you reason, clawdcursor acts.
 There is no built-in LLM in the loop.
 You call tools, interpret results, decide next steps.
-In autonomous agent mode (LLM configured): clawdcursor reasons AND acts — call the submit_task MCP tool with a natural-language instruction, then poll agent_status.
+In autonomous agent mode (LLM configured): clawdcursor's thin loop reasons AND acts — it perceives the desktop, selects tools, and iterates until done.
+Call task (compact) or submit_task (granular) with a natural-language instruction, then poll agent_status.

 Compact - recommended for every LLM agent: